 - Research expenses will be covered

-- Fellows will participate in regular meetings with mentors, skill-building workshops and interact with other visiting researchers performing their own research projects at UMBS.
+- Fellows will participate in skill-building workshops and interact with other visiting researchers performing their own research projects at UMBS.

 The range of intern projects is broad and focused on the natural systems and climate change.
-Student Fellows are encouraged to explore their own interests within the scope of the research program.
-Please indicate in your application statement if there are specific projects described below that you are particularly interested in exploring.
+Student Fellows are encouraged to explore their own interests within the scope of the program.
+Previous student research projects have included disturbance forest ecology and carbon sequestration, disease ecology, forest ecosystem function and stability, and microbial ecology and global climate change.
 You will be matched with a mentor and project after you are admitted.
+Fellows will also participate in weekly meetings, skill-building workshops, UMBS lecture series and student research presentations.

 To Apply:

-Send the following materials in one file (.pdf) to umbsresearch@umich.edu:
+Send the following materials in one file (.pdf) to umbsresearch@umich.edu by March 15, 2026:

 - Resume or CV, including a list of relevant courses and research experience